UbiquityRobotics/learn/doing_more/floor_fiducial_follow.md

 number may change).
 We also are thinking floor fiducials should be 110mm across for many reasons but if required users can modify this as suit their needs.

 We plan on making camera mounting hardware to properly release this mode.
-A user will have to edit /etc/ubiquity/robot.yaml as root and change position to 'downward'
+A user will have to edit /etc/ubiquity/robot.yaml as root and change position to 'downward':

     raspicam:
          position: 'downward'

 ### The Git Code Branch for the Fiducial Floor Follow App
 This mode of fiducial follow as of the start of 2020 is not yet released but will be under